-Do not discard batteries with the household trash.
-Dispose of a defective battery in an environmentally compatible manner.
-Give the battery to your KTM dealer or to a recycling center that accepts used batteries.
+Do not discard batteries with the household waste.
+Dispose of faulty batteries in an environmentally compatible manner.
+Give the battery to your authorized KTM dealer or dispose of it at a collection point for used batteries.

 Even when there is no load on the battery, it still loses power steadily.